mark-mcdermott/puravida/README.md

 `puravida` is a tiny bash script that creates a terminal command that's a simple one-liner replacement for `mkdir` and `touch` and it's also a cleaner replacement for multi-line text insertion like `cat >> file.txt << 'END'` (i.e., [here documents](https://en.wikipedia.org/wiki/Here_document)).
 I made  `puravida` because I used these all the time and it just annoyed me that this didn't already exist.
 Now I use `puravida` all the time.

 ## More Detail
 Once `puravida` is in your system path, instead of two commands like `mkdir folder` and `echo "hi" >> folder/file.txt` (which of course can be combined in a one-liner like `mkdir folder && echo "hi" >> folder/file.txt`), you can do a clean one-liner with `puravida` like this:
 ```
-puravida folder/file.txt ~
+puravida folder/file.txt "hi"
-hi
-~
 ```
 `puravida` can also be a cleaner workaround for putting multiline text in a file in a folder which doesn't exist yet.
 Instead of
 ```